 Frequently Asked Questions

 A: Yes!
-We will need to take care of some deferred maintenance, and also because there are some projects we would like to do in order to better facilitate turning the church into a shrine for the victims of abortion.
+We will need to take care of some deferred maintenance, and there are some projects we would like to do in order to better facilitate turning the church into a shrine for the victims of abortion.
 After that, there will always be general upkeep and utility costs, so we will always need donations.

 Q: Deferred Maintenance has frequently been mentioned in discussions about the church.
 Can you elaborate on that?